stephweb/daw-css-normalize/README.md

 ### Bugs

-If you discover a bug within DAW CSS Normalize, please send a message to Steph.
+If you discover a bug within DAW CSS Normalize, please send a message to Stephen.
 Thank you.
 All bugs will be promptly addressed.